MarinaCP-prog/printhelloworld/README.md

 # printhelloworld
-python and kivy print hello world
+python and kivy print hello world.
-Print Hello World to the screen - using Python and Kivy framework.
+This program prints 'Hello World' to the screen - using Python and Kivy framework.